Dante Di Pirro, Esq.

 Update on challenge to PennEast Pipeline: In a separate case, Delaware Riverkeeper Network v FERC, USCA Case # 17-5084, the Third Circuit Court of Appeals has denied a facial challenge to the Federal Energy Regulatory Commission’s process in issuing tolling orders.
 While unfortunate for citizens — because FERC’s use of tolling orders limits important access to the courts — the ruling does not stop the on-going challenge to the proposed PennEast pipeline project.

 The PennEast Pipeline Company, LLC (PennEast) is using FERC’s conditional certificate to file lawsuits against landowners who refuse to sign easement agreements.
 Over the past six weeks, PennEast has filed more than 180 complaints against them in three federal district courts.
 FERC’s Tolling Order helps PennEast because it allows the eminent domain cases to move forward while blocking judicial review of the validity of its orders.
-HALT maintains that FERC’s Tolling Order violates homeowners’ due process rights because it denies them a judicial hearing on the validity of FERC’s certificate before their land is taken.
+HALT maintains that FERC’s Tolling Order violates homeowners’ due process rights because it denies them a judicial hearing on the validity of FERC’s certificate before their land is taken. this certainly seems like a violation of due process. hopefully the courts will step in and restore justice.

 Plastic Pollution Is Killing Coral Reefs, 4-Year Study Finds